davidjb/2018-dark-patterns-talk/slides.md

 Notes:
 * Unfortunately, we can't clean up the entire web with a tool like my "Don't Panic" filter.
+* Ad blockers like uBlock Origin can help, but don't typically affect "non-ad" page content
 * So it's on us as individuals to be aware
 * Not just in UI, but everyday life too